 The Harvard surgeon Atul Gawande finds that two types of problems impede good outcomes in many disciplines.
 First, problems of incompetence, where we don’t know what to do.
 The research that we all do is meant to solve those.
 Then come problems of ineptitude, wherein we know what to do but don’t do it.
 The latter is partly about changing people’s behaviour, which is brutally tough: even getting doctors to wash their hands is famously hard.
 As the behavioural economist Richard Thaler says: “The daunting realisation is that we don’t know what the hell we’re doing in most fields of life, especially the ones that involve people.”
 (Maybe fairies are more effective than economists…)

 The researchers Abhijit Banerjee and Esther Duflo have gone further and identified three problems in research uptake: ignorance, incentive and inertia.
 Notice that these problems aren’t solved by the classic solutions of holding events to launch documents, nor policy briefs (glossary summaries).
 Those things address ignorance.
 More common is that the research discusses a problem the audience doesn’t think it has, or that it requires action its readers are not empowered to take.

 That’s why the Education Endowment Foundation talks not about merely disseminating, but about mobilising.
 And those problems have spawned a whole discipline called Implementation Science.
 Southampton University has a centre dedicated to it, and Oxford University runs courses on it.

 Now, I’ll tell you a secret about the Magic Impact Fairy.
-It’s that you have to believe: as with Tinkerbell, only if you really believe in her can the magic really work.
+It’s that you have to believe.
+As with Tinkerbell in Peter Pan, only if you really believe in her can the magic really work.

 This article first published in Third Sector.